scottzhang-pro/cs_notes/Interview/ML_Enginner.md

 > The company will want to make sure you have the hard skills needed to excel in the Machine Learning Engineer position.
 For technical questions, remember that interviewers are usually more interested in your thought process than the final solution.

-24. **How would you handle an imbalanced dataset?**
+#### 24. How would you handle an imbalanced dataset?

-25. **How do you handle missing or corrupted data in a dataset?**
+#### 25. How do you handle missing or corrupted data in a dataset?

-26. **Do you have experience with Spark or big data tools for machine learning?**
+#### 26. Do you have experience with Spark or big data tools for machine learning?

-27. **Pick an algorithm.
-Write the pseudo-code for a parallel implementation.**
+#### 27. Pick an algorithm.
+Write the pseudo-code for a parallel implementation.

-28. **Which data visualization libraries do you use?
-What are your thoughts on the best data visualization tools?**
+#### 28. Which data visualization libraries do you use?
+What are your thoughts on the best data visualization tools?

-29. **Given two strings, A and B, of the same length n, find whether it is possible to cut both strings at a common point such that the first part of A and the second part of B form a palindrome.**
+#### 29. Given two strings, A and B, of the same length n, find whether it is possible to cut both strings at a common point such that the first part of A and the second part of B form a palindrome.

-30. **How would you build a data pipeline?**
+#### 30. How would you build a data pipeline?

-31. **How would you implement a recommendation system for our company’s users?**
+#### 31. How would you implement a recommendation system for our company’s users?

-32. **Can you explain your approach to optimizing auto-tagging?**
+#### 32. Can you explain your approach to optimizing auto-tagging?

-33. **Suppose you are given a data set that has missing values spread along 1 standard deviation from the median.
-What percentage of data would remain unaffected and why?**
+#### 33. Suppose you are given a data set that has missing values spread along 1 standard deviation from the median.
+What percentage of data would remain unaffected and why?

-34. **Suppose you found that your model is suffering from low bias and high variance.
-Which algorithm do you think could tackle this situation and why?**
+#### 34. Suppose you found that your model is suffering from low bias and high variance.
+Which algorithm do you think could tackle this situation and why?

-35. **You are given a data set.
+#### 35. You are given a data set.
 The data set contains many variables, some of which are highly correlated and you know about it.
-Your manager has asked you to run PCA.**
+Your manager has asked you to run PCA.

-36. **Would you remove correlated variables first?
-Why?**
+#### 36. Would you remove correlated variables first?
+Why?

-37. **What are the advantages and disadvantages of neural networks?**
+#### 37. What are the advantages and disadvantages of neural networks?

-38. **How would you go about understanding the sorts of mistakes an algorithm makes?**
+#### 38. How would you go about understanding the sorts of mistakes an algorithm makes?

-39. **Explain the steps involved in making decision trees.**
+#### 39. Explain the steps involved in making decision trees.

 ## Personal Questions

 > In addition to your experience in machine learning, employers are looking for candidates with passion, enthusiasm, and the right personality.
 Personal questions help interviewers get to know more about you, your work style, and your interests.

-40. **How do you keep informed of developments in machine learning?**
+#### 40. How do you keep informed of developments in machine learning?

-41. **How do you think quantum computing will affect machine learning?**
+#### 41. How do you think quantum computing will affect machine learning?

-42. **Is machine learning a science or an art?**
+#### 42. Is machine learning a science or an art?

-43. **What are you passionate about?**
+#### 43. What are you passionate about?

-44. **How do you handle stress and pressure?**
+#### 44. How do you handle stress and pressure?

-45. **What makes you unique?**
+#### 45. What makes you unique?

-46. **What motivates you?**
+#### 46. What motivates you?

-47. **Tell me about yourself.**
+#### 47. Tell me about yourself.

-48. **How would you describe yourself?**
+#### 48. How would you describe yourself?

-49. **How do you evaluate success?**
+#### 49. How do you evaluate success?

-50. **What is your greatest weakness?**
+#### 50. What is your greatest weakness?

-51. **What is your greatest strength?**
+#### 51. What is your greatest strength?

-52. **Describe your work ethic.**
+#### 52. Describe your work ethic.

-53. **Why do you want to work here?**
+#### 53. Why do you want to work here?

 ## Leadership and Communication